Imaginary-Horizons-Productions/DirectoryBot/README.md

 * Use "@DirectoryBot setoprole (role)" to set up an operator role.
 Operators are allowed to use the operator commands without Discord administrator permissions.
 * Check out BountyBot, another Imaginary Horizons Productions discord bot: (link coming soon)

+### Notes
+If you leave a server, DirectoryBot will delete all of your data.
+If you kick DirectoryBot, it will delete everyoe's data.

 ## Commands
 #### @DirectoryBot *help*
 Lists commands and summaries of their functions.